garfix/richard-readthedocs/docs/source/introduction/composition.md

     "sem": lambda: [('river', E1)]
 },
 {
-    "syn": "s(E1) -> np(E1) vp_no_sub(E1)",
+    "syn": "vp_nosub_obj(E1) -> tv(E1, E2) np(E2)",
-    "sem": lambda np, vp_no_sub: [('check', E1, np, vp_nosub_obj)]
+    "sem": lambda tv, np: apply(np, tv)
-}
+},
 ~~~

 Notice that "sem" is formed by a lambda function that returns a list of atoms.

-The function `lambda np, vp_no_sub: ...` is used to import the semantic values of the child nodes.
+The function `lambda tv, np: ...` is used to import the semantic values of the child nodes.
 Each child value is appointed a parameter with the same name as the syntactic category it belongs to.
-In the example above, `np` is the first consequent of the rule, and `np` is therefore the name of the first parameter of the function.
-In the same way, `vp_no_sub` is the second consequent, and therefore the second parameter.
+In the example above, `tv` is the first consequent of the rule, and `tv` is therefore the name of the first parameter of the function.
+In the same way, `np` is the second consequent, and therefore the second parameter.
 Only categories need parameters.
 Words (like `'river'` or `'two'` have no need for a parameter, as they have no child nodes).

 The parameter names are not required to be the same as the syntactic categories, but it is good practice to keep them that way.
 An exception occurs when the rule has two of the same syntactic categories, as in `term -> term operator term`.
 In this case append a follow-up number, like `lambda term1, operator, term2`.

-The returned value `[('check', E1, np, vp_nosub_obj)]` forms the real meaning of the rule.
-It uses the meanings of its child nodes that were made available through the parameters of the outer function.
+The returned value, a list of atoms like `[('river', E1)]`, forms the real meaning of the rule.
+It uses the meanings of its child nodes that were made available through the parameters of the function.

-## Three composition operators
+## Three composition operations

-Calculating the semantics of a phrase is done by three operators: add, fill, and apply.
+Calculating the semantics of a phrase is done by three operations: __add__, __fill__, and __apply__.

 __add__ simply concatenates two lists.
 In the following example the sem of `nbar` is calculated from that of `adj` and `nbar` by adding their sems: